Di4l/videos/README.md

 This fork has been created so I can modify, compile it with MinGW gcc and use it in eclipse.

+I have remove the application projects from here as I am only interested (so far) in the engine.

 The eclipse project files are included so you can impot it into your workspace.
 Be aware though that the gcc version used to compile this project is not the "default" version I have on my system, and so the MINGW_HOME environment variable has been changed in the project.
 You may have to restore it to your